 Where can I participate?

 This year, Ohio State University will run an in-person site.
-The open round of the contest will take place in the Ohio Union (room TBD) on Thursday, January 23, 2025 (9:30am-1:00pm).
-Well-performing students will be invited to a second round (March 13).
+The open round of the contest will take place in the Valor Room (Room 100) at Busch House on Thursday, January 29, 2026 (9:30am-1:00pm).
+Well-performing students will be invited to a second round (March 19th).
 The top students in the invitational round will have a chance to participate in the International Linguistics Olympiad in the summer.
 More information about NACLO can be found at the national NACLO site.

 Registration